rodmonic/DragonWoodAI/README.md

 | :--: |
 | Example attack |

-The decision to use which cards in a players hand to try an defeat which Dragonwood cards is the decision we are trying to get an AI to make.
+The decision to use which cards in a player's hand to try an defeat which Dragonwood cards is the decision we are trying to get an AI to make.
 I'm hoping to be able to get an AI to identify which cards to use to defeat the Dragonwood cards and also which cards to target to give it the best chance of winning.

 ## Goals

 Given the scope of the problem and the initial wide variety of possibilities, I set out some initial goals to allow me to focus my efforts.
 As this was an exercise to explore what's possible these are very flexible and will be amended based on the progress I make and research I undertake.

 1. Create a model to allow me to play Dragonwood programmatically in Python
-1. Develop an rule based algorithm to play Dragonwood deterministically and model how a player selects which cards to attack and when.
+1. Develop a rule based algorithm to play Dragonwood deterministically and model how a player selects which cards to attack and when.
 1. Develop an AI that can play Dragonwood using reinforcement learning that is as good, or better than the rule based algorithm.
 1. Learn some strategies from the AI to improve my chances against my kids.

 As a stretch goal for this activity I want to leave as much of the game logic to be determined by the AI.
-So the AI should be given as little of the games' rules as possible and should learn through its interaction with the game instead of having the game structure imposed on it.
+So the AI should be given as little of the game's rules as possible and should learn through its interaction with the game instead of having the game structure imposed on it.

 ### Goal 1 - Python Model